-Crawl health: When Google crawls the website it monitors its responsiveness.
-If the website responds fast, then the limits increase and more connections are used to crawl the website.
-If the website is slow, slows down once crawling starts or responds with server errors, the limit goes down, and Googlebot crawls the website less.
+Crawl health: When Google crawls the website, it monitors its responsiveness.
+If the website responds fast, then the limits increase, and more connections are used to crawl the site.
+If the site is slow, slows down once crawling starts, or responds with server errors, the limit goes down, and Googlebot crawls the site less.

-Google specifically has confirmed in the follow-up FAQs that website speed will increase the crawl rate, and conversely, a high number of errors will decrease the crawl rate.
+Google confirmed in the follow-up FAQs that website speed would increase the crawl rate, and conversely, a high number of errors will decrease the crawl rate.